 At Café Alentejo, the black pork cheeks were served with a migas, a traditional bread dish from the region.
 The black pork cheeks were succulent.
 Meaty, with a surprisingly lean taste.

 Migas are made with hardened Alentejo wheat bread mixed with garlic and olive oil and fried.
-They often accompany pork dishes.
+They often served as a side of Portuguese pork dishes.

-The unusual textures of the lightly crispy migas was outstanding.
-The combination of the pork and migas was a heavenly match.

-To accompany these delicacies, we enjoyed red wine from the Alentejo region, which is smooth, balanced with red fruit flavors and a hint of spice.
+The unusual textures of the lightly crispy migas were surprising.
+To accompany these delicacies, we enjoyed red wine from the Alentejo region, which was smooth and balanced with a hint of spice.

 Trio of Traditional PortugueseDesserts